 Complaints of sexual harassment may be initiated either verbally or in writing to the vice president for student success by (a) signing and delivering a written complaint, or by (b) presenting the complaint in person.
 In the event that the complaint is made in person, and the complainant decides to proceed formally, the complaint is documented in writing during the meeting and signed by the complainant.
 Specific procedures are found in the student handbook under "Policies: Sexual Harassment."

-Students with questions or concerns about Title IX, or who feel that they have been affected by discrimination, can contact any of the following individuals: vice president for student success, dean of students, director of student conduct, ombudsman or compliance officer/Title IX coordinator.
-Specific procedures are found in the student handbook under “Policies: Nondiscrimination.”
+Students with questions or concerns about Title IX, or who feel that they have been affected by discrimination, can contact any of the following individuals: vice president for student success, dean of students, director of student conduct, ombudsman, compliance officer or Title IX coordinator by email at email@example.com.
+Specific procedures are found in the student handbook under "Policies: Nondiscrimination."

 Student account appeals

-Students with extenuating circumstances may appeal in writing to the university for refund or credit to the student accounts office.
-Such appeals must be initiated during the quarter for which the refund or credit is requested.
+Students with extenuating circumstances may appeal in writing to the university for refund or credit to the student accounts office by email at email@example.com.
+Such appeals must be initiated within 30 days of the end of the quarter for which the refund or credit is requested.
 The student will receive a written response within 30 calendar days of the date of the written appeal.
 The decision is final.

 Procedures for admission appeals